ArturVesta/mnts.snakegame.smc/README.md

 <img src="https://github.com/user-attachments/assets/90530eac-e8d0-4606-b74e-996c110a8016" style="width: 55px; height: 55px">Origo Island<br>
 <h4>More in progress</h4>
 <hr>
-Game is downlodable {
+Game is downlodable {<br>
-  For Android it via browser;
+  For Android it via browser;<br>
-  For Windows is ZIP file [With batch files for generate lnk WebShortcut (Default: if desktop folder inside "User folder") and (OneDrive: if desktop fo folder inside OneDrive where also inside "User folder)].
+  For Windows is ZIP file [With batch files for generate lnk WebShortcut (Default: if desktop folder inside "User folder") and (OneDrive: if desktop fo folder inside OneDrive where also inside "User folder)].<br>
 }
 <hr>
-[!]This site is with copyrights!
+[!]This site is with copyrights!<br>
+and free usage